Menu

 Let’s get your plan in order

-This form can act as a handy checklist if you test positive for COVID-19.
-Fill it out now and, if you test positive, use it to discuss with your healthcare provider whether a prescription for an authorized COVID-19 oral treatment is right for you.
+This form can act as a handy checklist if you get COVID-19.
+Fill it out now and use it to discuss with your healthcare professional whether a prescription for a COVID-19 treatment may be right for you.

 Access the checklistLoading

-Testing positive for COVID-19 can be overwhelming.
-Speak with your healthcare provider about whether a prescription for an authorized oral treatment is right for you.
+It can be overwhelming if you’re feeling COVID-19 symptoms or if you test positive.
+Speak with your healthcare professional about whether a prescription treatment option is right for you.

 You’re already aware of whether you have any high-risk factors and you’ve prepared for this moment.
 You’re ready to act right away.